 Did you know?
 Home insurance does not cover maintenance or upkeep; it's intended to provide coverage for losses that are not predictable or avoidable.

-The best defense against water damage, followed by a home insurance claim, is to prepare your home ahead of time:
+The best defence against water damage is to prepare your home ahead of time:

 - Grade the ground around your home to slope away from the house not toward it, otherwise you run the risk of water pooling against the home and possibly into your basement.